 Many breast cancers rely on the hormone oestrogen to grow.
 This type of breast cancer is called oestrogen receptor-positive (ER positive) breast cancer.
+Letrozole blocks oestrogen from reaching the cancer cells.
+This means the cancer may grow more slowly or stop growing altogether.

 In women, after the menopause, oestrogen is no longer made in the ovaries.
 Instead, it is made in the fatty tissues of the body.
 This happens when an enzyme (a type of protein) called aromatase changes other hormones into oestrogen.
 Letrozole is a type of drug called an aromatase inhibitor.
 It blocks (inhibits) the activity of aromatase and reduces the amount of oestrogen in the body.
-This means that the cancer may grow more slowly or stop it growing altogether.